jasonsahl/Phylomark/README.md

 -Output
 The two files that are of interest include:

-seqs_shredded.txt (all of your potential markers) results.txt (a list of your markers and the RF values)
+1. seqs_shredded.txt (all of your potential markers)

-Now you might be interested in combinations of markers that give you the lowest RF value.
+2. results.txt (a list of your markers and the RF values)

-For this you can do:
+Now you might be interested in combinations of markers that give you the lowest RF value.For this you can do:

-python find_marker_sets.py -d genomes/ -s tmp.fasta -t wga.tree
+>python find_marker_sets.py -d genomes/ -s tmp.fasta -t wga.tree

 The "-d" flag points to a directory of your genomes in FASTA (*.fasta) format.
 The "-t" flag points to the WGA tree used in Phylomark.
 You can set the number of markers to test